davidbkingjr/sn-titos-restaurant/README.md

 <br>
 Desired Outcomes:
 <br>A way to better track and manage restaurant events and it’s attendees
-The ability to have an online menu that any guest can order from Ability to track orders for pickup & delivery and streamline the process Provide a way for customers to provide feedback/reviews Establish a way for restaurant staff to be able to report safety issues and other concerns Automate as much of the process as possible.
+<br>The ability to have an online menu that any guest can order from
+<br>Ability to track orders for pickup & delivery and streamline the process
+<br>Provide a way for customers to provide feedback/reviews
+<br>Establish a way for restaurant staff to be able to report safety issues and other concerns
+<br>Automate as much of the process as possible.

 <br>
 <br>